maliMirkec/personal-website/source/services/index.md

 date: 2017-08-03 09:34:48
 ---

 I've been working with web technologies since 2011.
-That's more than 5 years of experience in this fast-paced Internet world.
-I've learned a lot in this period and here's what I could offer you.
+During this period, I've learned a lot.
+Here's the list of services that I could offer you.

 - Organize project architecture for frontend
 - **Create style guide for your project**